initaibot/towelrequest/language/conversations/Greeting02.md

 Hello
 * greeting

-< Hi, I am Towelman.
-How may I help you?
+hello
 * greeting

+hello.
+* greeting

 Hi
 * greeting

+hi
+* greeting

+Hi.
+* greeting

+hi.
+* greeting

 < Hi, I am Towelman.
 How may I help you?
-* greeting
+* response/greeting

 How are you?
 * greeting/asking

+How are you
+* greeting/asking

+how are you?
+* greeting/asking

+how are you
+* greeting/asking

 < I am good, what about you?
-* greeting/asking
+* response/greeting/asking

 I am good too
 * greeting/emphatic

+I am fine
+* greeting/emphatic

 < Great! how can I help you?
-* greeting/emphatic
+* response/greeting/emphatic

 thanks
 * thanks

+Thanks
+* thanks

 < Its my plaeasure to serve you.
 Is there anything else you need?
-* thanks
+* response/thanks

 Thank you
 * thanks